n-tropy247/stdlinux_config/README.md

 * Once you have the correct registry path, just modify it at the top of the .reg file.

 ## Powerline fonts
-* If you are using cmd or Powershell to run `bash` on Windows (e.g. Ubuntu on Windows 10), then you may notice that OMZ themes break.
+* If you are using cmd or Powershell to run `bash/zsh` on Windows (e.g. Ubuntu on Windows 10), then you may notice that OMZ themes break.
 * These themes require the use of a patched powerline font, and cmd/Powershell will not recognize some of the Unicode characters.
-* My solution is to simply use [ConEmu](https://conemu.github.io/en/Downloads.html) when using `bash` on Windows.
+* My solution is to simply use [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) when using `bash/zsh` on Windows.
 * [Powerline fonts can be found here](https://github.com/powerline/fonts)
-* ConEmu will allow selection of those fonts (I personally use Meslo Dotted) and fix the missing characters.
 * If your font isn't appearing in the PuTTY settings (Window/Appearance), check the box that says "Allow selection of variable-pitch fonts" and try again.
 * If you are still seeing weird and/or missing characters and aren't on stdlinux, make sure font-awesome is installed
 ``` bash